-4 The total size of collections cared for by Te Papa is approximately 2.2 million, not all of which are intended for display.
+5 The total size of collections cared for by Te Papa is approximately 2.2 million, not all of which are intended for display.
 The collection includes approximately 1.1 million natural history specimens, which are used primarily for research, 700,000 stamps used primarily for reference, and 200,000 film negatives in the photography collection, which are used primarily for their images.

-Strategic objective Measure - how performance will be assessed 2018/19 Actual 2019/20 Target 2020/21 Target The number of international institutions from which repatriations are completed 2 2 2 Te Papa is committed to museum sector leadership The number of museums, galleries and cultural organisations supported by Te Papa 271 250 250 and enablement The percentage of museums, galleries and iwi that recommend engagement with Te Papa to others 92% 90% 90% The number of iwi organisations 5 supported by Te Papa 34 40 30 Progress updates on administration of Museum Hardship Fund New measure New measure Report quarterly to Manatū Taonga and in the Annual Report Te Papa is a place to be The number of visits to Te Papa 1,548,646 1.46 million 780,000 The percentage of adult visitors surveyed reporting a satisfaction rating of "satisfied" to "extremely satisfied" for overall museum experience during their visit 95.5% 95% 95% The percentage of exhibitions that meet or exceed their impact objectives based on Te Papa's Audience Impact Model 6 New measure New measure 70% Total carbon emissions by sources: electricity, gas, waste and water 7 8% reduction 5% reduction 5% reduction
+Strategic objective Measure - how performance will be assessed 2020/21 Actual 2021/22 Target 2022/23 Target home kōiwi and kōimi tangata from overseas institutions through the Karanga Aotearoa Repatriation Programme.
+Te Papa is committed to museum sector leadership The number of museums, galleries and cultural organisations supported by Te Papa 634 300 300 and enablement These measures are The percentage of museums, galleries and iwi that recommend engagement with Te Papa to others 85.2% 90% 90% designed to provide public assurance and transparency The number of iwi organisations 6 supported by Te Papa 49 40 30 of Te Papa's efforts to The number of Museum Hardship Fund grants awarded New measure 40 40 support sector and iwi organisations, as well as quality of service delivery.
+The number of regions where museums, galleries, iwi, hapū and cultural organisations have successfully applied for funding from the Museum Hardship Fund New measure 10 10 Te Papa is a place to be The number of visits to Te Papa 894,292 900,000 1,000,000 While we have a strategic objective to reach beyond the walls to audiences The percentage of adult visitors surveyed reporting a satisfaction rating of "satisfied" to "extremely satisfied" for overall museum experience during their visit 96.5% 95% 95% outside of Wellington, we also seek to maintain Te Papa as a much-loved visitor The number of programmes that meet or exceed their impact objectives based on Te Papa's Audience Impact Model 7 New measure New measure 6 destination through the quality of experiences on offer in the museum, Retention of carbon footprint within +/- 5% of 2021/22 baseline 8 New measure New measure Met

-5 'Iwi organisations' include hapū and whānau.
+6 'Iwi organisations' include hapū and whānau.